selketjah/selketjah.github.io/_posts/2016-05-20-pragmatic-thinking.md

 - books
 ---

-## Pragmatic Thinking and Learning by Andy Hunt

 About one and a half years ago I read the book ‘Pragmatic Thinking and Learning: Refactor Your Wetware’ by Andy Hunt.

 About 75 percent of the tips and tricks from the book I still apply today, which is a first.